 Skill to: Safely operate medium and heavy vehicles and equipment, including multiple-axle trucks, snooper, crane, boom, forklift, back hoe and cat loader; safely operate diesel, pneumatic and electric power tools, including concrete cutter, sandblaster, airless paint sprayer, chain saw, jackhammer, stud gun, saws, drills, drill press and planers; safely operate cutting torch and welding equipment; understand and follow blueprints; perform basic mathematical calculations; prepare and maintain routine records and reports; direct and oversee the work of bridge crews at job sites; identify bridge defects; establish and maintain effective working relationships; communicate effectively, both orally and in writing.

-Work duties involve exposure to inclement weather and may be performed on scaffolding, in high places or confined spaces, above water or while hanging from a sling.
+Work is performed in a variety of conditions, including inclement weather, varying or extreme outside temperatures.
+Incumbents may be exposed to hazardous conditions, including noise, dust, hot oil, asphalt, chemicals, paint, moving traffic and electrical hazards.
+Work may be performed on scaffolding, in high places or confined spaces, above water, while hanging from a sling or while using a respirator.
 Positions require frequent walking, climbing, bending, kneeling and the ability to push, lift, pull and carry up to 100 pounds.